jonathanye29/unit4_project/README.md

 If a "like" record does not exist, it means the user hasn't liked the post yet, so the code performs a "like" action.
 Here, the `like_query` variable stores an SQL query that inserts a new "like" record into the "likes" table for the given user and post.
 The `db.run_save()` function is then called to execute the query and update the database.

-This implementation allows users to like and unlike posts, satisfying my client's need.
+This implementation allows users to like and unlike posts, satisfying my client's needs.

 ### View by Category (Success Criteria: 5)
 As part of my client's needs, they want the user to be able to select what kind of posts they want to see by category.
-I was able to satisfy this requirement by implementing a navigation bar at the top of the web applications page at all time that show all categories of posts (Announcements, Reminders, Book Reviews, Book Recommendations, and Discussions).
+I was able to satisfy this requirement by implementing a navigation bar at the top of the web applications page at all times that shows all categories of posts (Announcements, Reminders, Book Reviews, Book Recommendations, and Discussions).
 Here is a part of the HTML template code that I wrote for the navigation bar:
 ```.html
 <div class="container-fluid">
   <nav class="navbar navbar-expand-lg navbar-light">